 This is my uncomfortable face.
 Doesn't get much hotter than that does it?

-You can go to bringcomfyback.com to create your own uncomfy pic or gif and
+You can go to bringcomfyback.com to create your

-share it for the chance to win a $200 Urban Outfitters gift card
+share it for the chance to win a $200 Urban Outfitters gift card,

 a Go Pro Hero 3 white camera, a $100 Sephora gift card